Basins of Attraction: A Dynamical Zoo: Foundational Models

 \begin{keywrds}IB, MAP\end{keywrds}

 The paper~\cite{alexander1996intermingled} provides a rigorous mathematical verification of the presence of intermingled basins for the triangle map, a family of quadratic maps of the plane.
-Using a combination of analytical proofs and numerical verification to show that for a specific parameter value, the map has three attractors with basins that are intermingled.
+Using a combination of analytical proofs and numerical verification to show that for a specific parameter value, the map has three attractors with intermingled basins.

-For the first versions of the map, the study identified three attractors with intermingled basins.
 Consider a riddled basin where every point within it contains segments of another basin positioned arbitrarily close.
 If the second basin is also riddled by the first, we refer to the basins as intermingled.
 This argument can be extended to any number of basins.
 In a more formal definition, for every open set S, if the basin of attraction of one of the attractors intersects S in a set of positive Lebesgue measure, then so do the other basins.

+For the first versions of the map, the study identified three attractors with intermingled basins.
 Extending the analysis to the second iterate of the map revealed six attractors for which the same phenomenon occurs for a particular value of the parameter.
-The map in its complex for is:
+The map in its complex form is:

 The authors proved the intermingling of the basins of $F$ and $F^2$, the composition of the function $F$ with itself.
 The basins showed in Fig.~\ref{fig:triang_img} have been computed with $F^2$ and have 6 attractors plus diverging trajectories outside the triangular shaped bass outside the triangular shaped basins.